I'm doing my best to separate my obvious bias against this administration.

 You can join the effort to repeal it.

-I mean it's that bad.
+I mean, it's that bad.

 It can't be fixed.

-When when asked if he would accept a change in Obamacare's definition of full-time work, as some legislators have suggested, Trump has said, well, of course we would, but he didn't elaborate on what the change would be.
+When asked if he would accept a change in Obamacare's definition of full-time work, as some legislators have suggested, Trump has said, well, of course we would, but he didn't elaborate on what the change would be.

-You really think changing the definition.
+You really think changing the definition?

-This is this is the way they work.
+This is the way they work.

-Okay, so let's take what's happened.
+Okay, let's take what's happened.

 Obamacare says that you do not have to provide insurance or provide a pay a penalty for anybody working fewer than 30 hours a week.

-So businesses have converted full timers to part-timers less than 30 hours.
+So businesses have converted full-timers to part-timers less than 30 hours.

-So what Trump is saying here, well, let's now just say 25 hours is full time.
+So what Trump is saying here, well, let's now just say 25 hours is full-time.

-And that's just let's fix it that way.
+And let's fix it that way.

-Well, we could you're you fought for this, Mr. Trumpke.
+You fought for this, Mr. Trumpka.

 You literally fought for this.